crusherblack/crusherblack/README.md

 - 🔭 I’m currently working on my website: [Tahu Coding](https://www.tahucoding.com/)

-- 🌱 I’m currently learning more about e2e testing
+- 🌱 I’m currently learning more about software architecture

 - ❓ Ask me about anything related to React and Laravel